 Rhode Island Nursing Schools and Programs

-Selecting then applying to nursing schools in Rhode Island can be a time consuming task.
-For those just getting started in Nursing, we suggest that you focus on your near term Rhode Island education goals and licensing requirements.
-The first question to ask yourself is: Do I want to begin my career as a Nursing Assistant, Practical Nurse, or Rhode Island Registered Nurse?
+Researching and then applying to accredited nursing schools in Rhode Island can be a time-consuming task.
+For those just getting started in Nursing, we suggest that you focus on your near-term education goals and the Rhode Island licensing requirements.
+The first question to ask yourself is: Do I want to begin my career in the state of Rhode Island as a Nursing Assistant, Practical Nurse, or Registered Nurse?
+See our nursing education chart below for some insight into how long it takes to graduate from the most popular CNA, LPN, and RN nursing programs in Rhode Island.

 List Of Nursing Schools In Rhode Island

 Click the name of any Rhode Island nursing school below to view the cost to attend, SAT and ACT scores, college or university characteristics, student body profile, satellite map of the surrounding area, and to view any additional nursing program information we have available in our database.
+Use the wishlist buttons provided to save institutions to a private list of nursing schools near you.

 Community College of Rhode Island